 The Gopher internet is small but surprisingly rich.
 You’ll find everything from technical documentation to poetry, all presented in that clean, distraction-free format that makes information consumption a pleasure rather than a chore.

 Interested in exploring more?
-Check out the gopher-mcp repository for complete implementation details and examples.
+Visit the project documentation or check out the GitHub repository for complete implementation details and examples.